NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 pip install tritonclient
 pip install geventhttpclient
 ```
-Additionally, you might need to install `unzip` and graphviz packages if they are missing.
+Additionally, you might need to install `unzip` and `graphviz` packages if they are missing.
 You can do that with the following commands:

 ```
 apt-get update
-apt-get install -y unzip
+apt-get install unzip
 pip install graphviz
 ```